Are you thinking of putting money down on a new house or a new car?

 - You must also be a resident of the state, read and write English, and have no felony convictions

 - A notary public in Maine is allowed by law to set their own fees per notarial act.
-With that said, on average, typical fees in the United States are around $5.

 - Notaries are given authority to perform notarial acts for seven years by the Maine Secretary of State.

 Most states also require an embossing seal or ink stamp for documents to be officially deemed notarized.
 Maine is one of those states that requires the seal.

 What You Can Rely On Superior Notary Services For